alexrt3/FromYouFlowers_assessment/README.md

 In the Navbar there are links that will route you toe the two endpoints.

-The two endpoints can be reached at "localhost:5000/answerone" and "localhost:5000/answertwo".
+The two endpoints can be reached at "localhost:5000/answerone" and "localhost:5000/answertwo".</p>

-<h4>**RUN PROCEDURE**<h4>
+<h3>RUN PROCEDURE</h3>

-Once the repository has been cloned and project has been opened
+<p>Once the repository has been cloned and project has been opened

-1) Run **'pip install -r requirements.txt'** in your terminal to install all the required libraries.
+1) Run __'pip install -r requirements.txt'__ in your terminal to install all the required libraries.

-2) Next, to start the server use **'flask run'** into the terminal and the server should start.
+2) Next, to start the server use __'flask run'__ into the terminal and the server should start.

 2) You will see '* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)'.
-You can hold control and click the link to open it if you are in vscode.
+You can hold control and click the link to open it if you are in vscode.</p>

 Test Cases 1: